 ✔️ Better manpower planning where we can elevate and redesign certain jobs (e.g. farming out roles to contractors, gig workers and part-timers)

 In times of global and personal crisis, the risk of burnout is greater, making it increasingly important that leaders recognize signs and symptoms.
-Organisations need bullet-proof managers with the gumption to address fears, anxieties and vulnerabilities head-on and early.
+Organizations need bullet-proof managers with the gumption to address fears, anxieties and vulnerabilities head-on and early.
 What can HR do to support managers better?

 There is a cycle to this.
-Burnout, fatigue, not feeling supported and not feeling safe, whether it's physical or psychological, will affect our mental wellbeing and therefore affect our choices.
+Burnout, fatigue, not feeling supported and not feeling safe, whether it's physical or psychological, will affect our mental well-being and therefore affect our choices.
 With that, it will also affect our decisions and our attention to detail.
-There are a lot of research and data out there that talks about the cost associated with wellbeing and looking after individuals.
+There are a lot of research and data out there that talks about the cost associated with well-being and looking after individuals.
 It's billions and billions of dollars.
 Part of what we need to do is to define that business case, remind our managers there is a business case, there is cost, show them the data and evidence, show them what good looks like and outline for them the consequences of not taking this seriously.

 If you had one tip for leaders in terms of supporting their employees to find the balance, what would it be?

 Set boundaries for yourself as a leader and empower your employees to do the same.
 Setting boundaries is the key to balancing work and personal life because it is all blurred.
-When we demonstrate as leaders to our employees that we're listening, we care, we're taking action, etc. It is an authentic way to role model and demonstrate genuine care and empathy.
+When we demonstrate as leaders to our employees that we're listening, we care, we're taking action, etc. It is an authentic way to role model and demonstrates genuine care and empathy.